oracle-livelabs/common/building-blocks/blocks/adb/load-analyze-rest/load-analyze-rest.md

 10. Let's see the news for **Johnny Depp**.
 Copy and paste the following code into your SQL Worksheet, and then click the **Run Script (F5)** icon in the Worksheet toolbar.

-    >**Note:** Since you are querying a live news feed, your results will definitely be different our results.
+    >**Note:** Since you are querying a live news feed, your results will definitely be different than our results.

     ```
     <copy>